 Pathogen Specialization to Host Variation

 Though we did not find evidence for B. cinerea adaptation to tomato based on isolate host source, the B. cinerea isolates may contain genetic variation at individual loci that allow them to better attack subsets of the tomato genotypes (Rowe and Kliebenstein 2007, Kretschmer and Hahn 2008, Corwin, Subedy et al. 2016).
 A visual analysis of the data suggested an interaction between the genomes of B. cinerea and tomato (Figure 2).
 However, when using the full model, we found no significant interaction between isolate and individual host genotype, even though there was a large fraction of variance within these terms (Table 1).
 This may indicate a lack of interaction between genetic variation in the host and pathogen.
 However, this negative result may also be because F-tests in factors with high degrees of freedom can be underpowered, as in the case of the isolate by plant genotype interaction term with 940 degrees of freedom (Table 1).
 To assess these possibilities, we used an additional statistical approach to test for an interaction between B. cinerea and host genotype.
 We used a Wilcoxon signed-rank test to test if the rank of B. cinerea isolate-induced lesion size significantly changes between pairs of tomato genotypes.
 This showed that when using the full isolate population, the rank performance of the isolates does significantly vary between host genotypes.
 When comparing mean lesion size between paired plant genotypes, 58% (38 out of 66) of tomato accession pairs had significantly different ranking of the isolates (Wilcoxon signed-rank test with FDR-correction, Table 2, Figure 5).
-A significant p-value indicates that the relative performance of individual isolates is altered from one host to the other.
-This pattern was consistent, irrelevant of whether we compared only domesticated host pairs, wild host pairs, or pairs across species (Wilcoxon signed-rank test with FDR-correction, Table 2).
-As such, this suggests that the population of B. cinerea does display differential responses to the tomato genetic variation.
+A significant p-value indicates that the two host genotypes show evidence for different virulence interactions with the population of B. cinerea isolates providing evidence for host x pathogen genotypic interactions.
+This pattern was consistent across domesticated host pairs, wild host pairs, or between species host pairs (Wilcoxon signed-rank test with FDR-correction, Table 2).
+This suggests that the population of B. cinerea does display differential responses to the tomato genetic variation.

 To focus on whether specific B. cinerea isolates may be sensitive to domestication, we applied a Wilcoxon and ANOVA approach.
 Overall, most isolates (78/97, 80%) are more virulent on domesticated than wild tomato (Figure 4).
 The Wilcoxon signed-rank test, to compare the rank of mean lesion size of all the B. cinerea isolates on wild versus domesticated tomato, was significant (Wilcoxon signed-rank test, W = 5946, p-value = 0.002) (Figure 4).
-We also conducted single-isolate ANOVAs including the fixed effects of plant, domestication, and experiment, and found two isolates with a significant effect of domestication on lesion size (p < 0.05, FDR corrected) (Figure 2F), both of which are more virulent on domesticated tomato.
+To identify the pathogen genotypes most sensitive to domestication, we conducted single-isolate ANOVAs including the fixed effects of plant, domestication, and experiment, and found two isolates with a significant effect of domestication on lesion size (p < 0.05, FDR corrected) (Figure 2F), both of which are more virulent on domesticated tomato.
 These included one of the highly virulent isolates (Fd2), and one of the largely saprophytic isolates (Rose), suggesting that B. cinerea genetic response to tomato domestication is not dependent on isolate virulence.
 Both of these isolates were more virulent on domesticated than on wild tomato.
 These results suggest that this B. cinerea population contains two highly domestication-sensitive isolates which are more virulent on domesticated tomato, and a broader pattern of B. cinerea specialization to tomato domestication.

 Quantitative Genetics of Pathogen Virulence on Tomato